-&lt;sup>6 California Public Utilities Commission, "Proposed Decision Modifying the Self Generation Incentive Program and Implementing SB 412," July 19, 2011, page 19.
+&lt;sup>8 California Public Utilities Commission, "Decision Modifying the Self-Generation Incentive Program and Implementing Senate Bill 412," September 8, 2011, page 22.

+Directed Biogas Compliance Protocols

-- The cost breakdown conducted to date on RFU projects does not provide definitive information on the costs of gas clean-up equipment.
-However, such information is important in determining if there should be differences in incentive levels for RFU projects using biogas fuels.
-In addition, gas clean-up requirements (and therefore costs) are likely to differ significantly between prime mover technologies (e.g., fuel cells versus microturbines). - The CPUC and the SGIP Working Group (WG) should pursue steps to obtain specific and accurate information from project applicants on gas clean up costs and their relationship to the overall reported project costs - The CPUC/WG should also consider funding an expanded study on the costs (capital and operating/maintenance costs) of different gas clean-up systems required on different prime movers fueled by biogas.
-The study should include biogas projects operating outside of the SGIP and California. - This RFU Report includes an evaluation of compliance of directed biogas projects that is preliminary in nature.
-These projects have not yet been operational for one full calendar year and therefore are not yet required to be in compliance with renewable fuel use requirements.
-Furthermore, development of compliance evaluation protocols for directed biogas projects is ongoing.
-Based on the fuel use information collected thus far, it is evident that additional information will be required to assess compliance of directed biogas projects.
-In particular, we recommend the protocols governing compliance include the following information: - Renewable fuel invoices for each individual SGIP directed biogas project; rather than for aggregated facilities.
-If an invoice covers more than one SGIP RFU project then the total quantity of directed biogas purchased must be allocated to individual SGIP projects. - Renewable fuel invoice information for directed biogas sales outside of the SGIP (if applicable). - Applicable only if a SGIP directed biogas project and a project outside of the SGIP are serviced by the same biogas meter. - Identification by name of customers outside of the SGIP is not requested. - Renewable fuel metering information that identifies the source, quality magnitude (i.e., Btu/scf), quality basis (i.e., HHV or LHV), and amount of biogas associated with all purchases covered by renewable fuel invoices. - Clear connections between line items in renewable fuel invoices and the meter(s) associated with the sale of directed biogas.
+This RFU Report includes an evaluation of compliance of directed biogas projects that is preliminary in nature.
+Six directed biogas projects have been operational for one full calendar year and therefore are required to be in compliance with renewable fuel use requirements.
+Based on the fuel use information collected thus far, it is evident that additional information will be required to make a final compliance determination of directed biogas projects.
+In particular, we recommend the protocols governing compliance include the following information:

+- Renewable fuel invoices for each individual SGIP directed biogas project; rather than for aggregated facilities.
+If an invoice covers more than one SGIP RFU project then the total quantity of directed biogas purchased must be allocated to individual SGIP projects. - Renewable fuel invoice information for directed biogas sales outside of the SGIP (if applicable). - Applicable only if a SGIP directed biogas project and a project outside of the SGIP are serviced by the same biogas meter. - Identification by name of customers outside of the SGIP is not requested. - Renewable fuel metering information associated with injection of directed biogas into the pipeline at the source.